joeytwiddle/significant-white-space/README.md

 - Problem detecting false indent from files starting with a multi-line comment (e.g. well-document Java files).
 Ideal solution: Solve this alongside other issues, by doing our best to track when we are inside a multi-line comment.
 (The plan was to do that in HelpfulReader, and for it to expose the state (in/out of a comment) of the parser after the current line has been read (at the beginning of the next line).)

+- Get HelpfulReader to track whether we are inside or outside a multi-line comment.

 - Argument parsing to set options from commandline

 - Refactor to tidy the code up into neat classes, and expose the tool for use in file-free environments.